MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/variable-declaration/looping.md

+---
-# Looping
+title: Looping
+description: Declaring variables in loops
+---

-It is a good idea to `const` for looping.
-Unless need to change a variable deliberately or you are using a C-style loop where your counter variable is defined once and then changes on each iteration.
+It is a good idea to use `const` for your for loops.

+Unless you need to change a variable deliberately, or you are using a C-style loop where your counter variable is defined initially and then incremented on each iteration.

 See [Looping][] page for more info.